2026 College Football National Championship Game odds, predictions: Miami vs. Indiana picks by proven expert

 A season which began in August will conclude on Monday with the 2026 College Football Playoff National Championship Game between the Indiana Hoosiers and Miami (Fla.)
 Hurricanes.
 The No. 1 Hoosiers (15-0) are seeking their first national title and aiming to become the third 16-0 team in the history of the sport.
 No. 10 Miami (13-2) is looking for its sixth national championship and hopes that playing on its home field proves to be the ultimate advantage.
 These programs have split their two previous matchups.

 Kickoff is at 7:30 p.m.
 ET from Hard Rock Stadium in Miami Gardens, Fla.
 The Canes are the first team to play in a national title game in their home stadium in the BCS/CFP era.
 The Hoosiers are 8.5-point favorites in the latest Indiana vs. Miami odds from DraftKings Sportsbook, while the over/under for total points scored is 47.5.
+Indiana is at -340 on the money line, with Miami priced at +270.
 Before making any Miami vs. Indiana picks, make sure you check out what SportsLine expert, Matt Severance, has to say.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your $5+ bet wins: